 About MarLIN

-MarLIN (the Marine Life Information Network for Britain and Ireland) pioneered the use of the Web for the dissemination of quality assured information on the marine biodiversity of the British Isles and North East Atlantic to provide information resources that support marine management, conservation, and education.
-Originally established in response to the need for information to support the Habitats Directive and marine conservation and management in general, it has been at the forefront of science communication and evidence-based policy decision support, providing information freely, for twenty years.
+MarLIN (the Marine Life Information Network) pioneered the use of the Web for the dissemination of quality assured information on the marine biodiversity of the British Isles and North East Atlantic to provide information resources that support marine management, conservation, and education.
+Originally established in response to the need for information to support the Habitats Directive and marine conservation and management, it has been at the forefront of science communication and evidence-based policy decision support, providing information freely, for twenty-five years.

 History - 1999 to present day